callieboskin/183Paper/suds.md

 ### What are Recurrent Neural Networks?
 say a lil something here

 ### History and Prior Applications
 random history and what it was used for

-### What is the structure of a Recurrent Neural Network
+### What is the structure of a Recurrent Neural Network?
 This might seem scary at first, but do not feel intimidated by the complex math or the weird structures you might see.
 They are all simply a collection of inputs, outputs, and arrows that indicate the direction that information is flowing.
 With that in mind, let us look at a simple RNN set-up.

 ![A traditional RNN Architecture](./images/TraditionalRNNArchitecture.jpg "This is a traditional RNN Architecture")

-From the picture above, you can see that there is
+From the picture above, you can see that there is a basic input, a basic output, and calculations that happen in between.

 ---